zhangshuyun/gitaly/doc/design_ha.md

 ## Using Strong Consistency

-The current implementation of strong consistency via reference-transaction hook is enabled by default.
-You can use the following feature flags to change its
+The current implementation uses strong consistency via reference-transaction hooks.
-behavior:

-- `gitaly_reference_transactions`: This feature flag is enabled by default.
-If disabled, reference transactions will not be used.

 In order to observe reference transactions, the following metrics can be used: